JerryI/wljs-docs/docs/frontend/Reference/Decorations/MakeBoxes.md

 ![](../../../Screenshot%202024-03-27%20at%2021.03.24.png)

 :::info
-[ViewBox](frontend/Reference/Decorations/ViewBox.md) __is more performant  compared to__ [InterpretationBox](frontend/Reference/Decorations/InterpretationBox.md), when it comes to replacing symbols with [Graphics](frontend/Reference/Graphics/Graphics.md) or other interactive objects.
+[ViewBox](frontend/Reference/Decorations/ViewBox.md) __creates less overhead  compared to__ [InterpretationBox](frontend/Reference/Decorations/InterpretationBox.md), when it comes to replacing symbols with [Graphics](frontend/Reference/Graphics/Graphics.md) or other interactive objects.
 :::

 :::tip